NSO-developer/nso-gitbook/cisco-iosxr/README-ned-settings.md

     - read strip-descriptions <true|false> (default false)

-      To strip whitespace added by device at end of line of descriptions, enable this setting.
+      Enable this setting to strip a single blank ' ' sometimes added by device at end of line of descriptions.

     - read show-running-xml <true|false> (default true)